 All offers of admission to CSLC include five years of full financial support.
 These support packages take several forms, which are described below.
 There is no separate application for any of them.

 This is the most common form of the five-year financial support package offered to admitted applicants.
-Two of these five years are fellowships, typically the first year and the fifth year.
-This means that students receive tuition remission for up to 12 units each semester, medical and dental insurance, all fees, and a monthly stipend.
-In 2011-12, the stipend was $23,000 paid out over ten months.
-For the three non-fellowship years, students are assigned some teaching responsibilities, for example, as a teaching assistant in a large lecture class, an instructor in a basic language course or in the Writing Program.
+Three of these five years are fellowships.
+This means that students receive tuition remission for up to 12 units each semester (fall, spring and summer), medical and dental insurance, all fees, and a monthly stipend.
+In 2015-16, the stipend is $26,000 paid out over ten months.
+For the two non-fellowship years, students are assigned some teaching responsibilities, for example, as a teaching assistant in a large lecture class, an instructor in a basic language course or in the Writing Program.
 During these years, they receive essentially the same level of support as during their fellowship years: tuition remission, health insurance, fees, and stipend.

-For these highly competitive awards, the CSLC admissions committee nominates each year its top-ranked applicants.
-With the exception of the higher stipend ($30,000 in 2011-12), the other conditions of the award are the same as the Merit Fellowship: two fellowship years and three teaching years, full tuition remission, insurance, and fees.
+This highly competitive fellowship is awarded to a top-ranked applicant who has a record of excellence in scholarship and demonstrates outstanding academic promise.
+With the exception of the higher stipend ($30,000 in 2014-15), the other conditions of the award are the same as the Dornsife-Graduate School Ph.D.
+Fellowship: three fellowship years and two teaching years, full tuition remission, insurance, and fees.

 Other forms of support

 CSLC has additional funds available to support continuing graduate student research and professional activity.
 Students apply for these funds as needed to cover costs, for example, for travel to archives, participation in professional meetings, summer study programs, and other activities.

 The Graduate Student Government also makes small grants (maximum $500 per year for domestic conferences, $1000 for international conferences) to cover costs for travel to conferences, for example.